A recession guide to help you be prepared, not panicked.

 In a time where so many people are afraid of what’s next (including you), connections matter.

-Your business matters to you, to your customers and to the economy.
-While no one knows how long this storm will last or what’s coming next, guiding your business through this tough time can leave you stronger on the other side.
+Your business matters to you, to your customers, and to the economy.
+While no one knows what’s coming next, guiding your business through tough times can leave you stronger on the other side.

 about the author